Hjartarson/Hjartarson.github.io/about.md

 ---
 layout: page
-title: Welcome Eagles!
+title: About
 ---

-This is a page about something

-Reasons:
-- its
-- this
+Me is Örn